 If the scarifier reuses a razor from an HIV-positive client with no effort to clean, your risk to get HIV may be estimated at 3% (deep cuts, but without a hollow needle; see Blood-borne Risks section).
 If the substance rubbed into your cut(s) has been contaminated by blood from someone who is HIV-positive, that adds to your risk.

 If the razor is new, if the substance rubbed into your scar is not contaminated by anyone’s blood, and if the scarifier wears new gloves, you have no risk to get HIV from scarification.

 Evidence that scarification has infected some people with HIV

-Studies that ask about scarification provide no consistent picture.
-Some studies find that people who have been scarified are more likely to be HIV-positive than people who have not, while others report the opposite.
-This inconsistent evidence suggests that scarification may have infected some people, but that other risks have been more important.
+Studies that test people for HIV infections and ask about scarification provide no consistent picture.
+Some studies find that people who have been scarified are more likely to be HIV-positive, while others report the opposite.
+This inconsistent evidence suggests that scarification infects some people, but that other risks are often more important.